Student Organization Programming

 The Student Involvement Fair (SIF) is a great place to find a student organization that meets your needs and interests as well as for student organizations to connect with other orgs, find members, and spread the word about their organization.
 There are two annual Student Involvement Fairs.
 One takes place during in August Welcome Week and the other takes place in January at the start of Spring Semester.

-Firesides will be held biweekly on Mondays at 5:30 p.m. in the KBK Center Lounge, literally at the fireplace.
-Dates and topics for autumn semester include:
+Firesides will be held biweekly on Wednesdays at 5:30 p.m. in the KBK Center Lounge, literally at the fireplace.
+Dates and topics for spring semester include:

 150-Hour Volunteer Challenge

-In light of the university's sesquicentennial anniversary, Student Activities is challenging student organizations to log 150 hours of service.
+In celebration of the university's sesquicentennial anniversary, Student Activities is challenging student organizations to log 150 hours of service.
 Learn more about the challenge and log hours until March 20, 2020.

 KBK Center Open House

 All student organizations are invited to our annual Open House in the Keith B. Key Center for Student Leadership and Service.
 This annual events takes place each October.
-Join us at this fall's KBK Center Open House for more networking, resources, and snacks on Tuesday, October 22 from 5-7 p.m.
+Join us each fall at the KBK Center Open House for networking, resources, and snacks.
+Typically held in October, the date for fall 2020 will be published over the summer.

 New Organization Meet-Up

-Each semester, Student Activities is inviting new organizations to connect with one another, recognize their progress in getting the organization up and running, and visualize their next steps.
-Attendees will be able to spend time networking, receive immediate support in operating their organization, and get connected with Student Activities staff and Student Org Success Coaches.
-This semester's New Org Meetup is scheduled for Thursday, November 7 from 6-7:15 p.m in the KBK Center Lobby.
-Please RSVP to indicate your attendance.
+Each semester, Student Activities invites new organizations to connect with one another, recognize their progress in getting the organization up and running, and visualize their next steps.
+Attendees will spend time networking, receive immediate support in org operations, and connect with Student Activities staff and Student Org Success Coaches.
+The spring 2020 New Org Meet-up is scheduled for Monday, February 3 at 5:30-7 p.m in Pomerene Hall.
+RSVP information will be coming soon!

 Reading Day in the KBK